ajnirp/ajnirp.github.io/content/blog/apl_problems.md

 (∧/≤/)2⊥⍣¯1,  ⍝ Much nicer - why use AND and compare against the original when you can just use ≤

 {∧/¯1=2×/×2-/(10∘⊥⍣¯1) ⍵}  ⍝ 2020.8

+⍝ 2020.9
+⍝ The consecutive comparisons should yield an array that has zero or more 1s followed by zero or more 0s.
+Such an array has the property
+⍝ that it equals its AND-scan.
+Conversely if an array doesn't satisfy this property then it's not of that form.
+{⍵≡⍬:1 ⋄ (⊢≡∧\)2≤/,⍵}
+{(⊢≡∧\)2≤/0,⍵}  ⍝ This works only if the argument is guaranteed to only contain positive numbers.
+It's a hack to avoid special-casing.
 ```

 ### 2021